 Before you can talk about mandrel bending, you should first learn exactly what a mandrel is.
 Some tubes, depending on the material, can be a little weak.
 This means when they bend they may crack or wrinkle.
 A mandrel, when used in the tube bending process, is a steel rod or linked balls that are placed inside the tube which adds support to prevent damage.
-Once it is added, then the tube is run through a mandrel bender to bend the tube to the proper angle.
+Once it is added, the tube is run through a mandrel bender to bend the tube to the proper angle.

 As an experienced mandrel bender, Detroit Tube Products will work with you to get the exact mandrel bending you need.
 A general rule of thumb is that there should be 25% of the wall thickness used for clearance.
 However, we’ve been known to do the nearly impossible.
 Our experts can produce critical and odd bends that most companies won’t even attempt.
-Typically, we’ll get a request for something like “I need 316 stainless bent on a tight radius without wrinkles,” or “Can you make a 3″ stainless part with 3″ radius bends?”
+Typically, we’ll get a request for something like “I need 316 stainless bends on a tight radius without wrinkles,” or “Can you make a 3″ stainless part with 3″ radius bends?”
 The answer is yes of course!
-In many cases, we’ve examined a project and help determined alternatives or suggestions on how to get the results needed.
+In many cases, we’ve examined a project and helped determine alternatives or suggestions on how to get the results needed.

 Also, besides mandrel tube bending, we can provide additional tube-forming services such as expanding, swaging, beading, flagging, and much more.
 We use custom-made tube bending dies created by our engineers with decades of experience.
 If you have any questions please contact us or if you’re pretty sure about what you want (like 3-inch mandrel bending), please fill out the request for quote form or, give us a call at 313-841-0300.